davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

   program exits it saves this data to a file called ``auxname``.gcda for each source file.
 The data may be used for profile-directed optimizations (:option:`-fbranch-probabilities`), or for test coverage analysis (:option:`-ftest-coverage`).
-Each object files ``auxname`` is generated from the name of the output file, if explicitly specified and it is not the final executable, otherwise it is the basename of the source file.
+Each object file's ``auxname`` is generated from the name of the output file, if explicitly specified and it is not the final executable, otherwise it is the basename of the source file.
 In both cases any suffix is removed